Mattlk13/docker-wordpress/README.md

-# docker-wordpress-nginx
+# docker-wordpress

-A Dockerfile that installs the latest wordpress, nginx, php-apc and php-fpm.
+A Dockerfile that installs the latest wordpress, nginx, and php-fpm (based on Archlinux).

 NB: A big thanks to [jbfink](https://github.com/jbfink/docker-wordpress) who did most of the hard work on the wordpress parts!